Stuycs-K/project03-final-09-zhangj/DEVLOG.md

 ### 2025-01-08 - Cursor movement
 Looked more into ncurses documenation and figured out how to move the cursor using arrow keys.
 Also started working on actually being able to type into the text editor.
 Planning to move these functions into a separate file tomorrow.

+### 2025-01-09 - Deleting and framework for saving characters to a buffer
+Implemented deleting from the text editor.
+Rewrote the way characters are printed to prepare for integrating into writing each character into a buffer.
+Worked a little on enter.

 ## David Schwartzberg

 ### 2025-01-06 - (wasn't part of group yet)